temporalio/documentation/docs/namespaces.md

   - With tctl: [`tctl namespace update`](/tctl/namespace/update)
   - Use the [`UpdateNamespace` API]9(/application-development/features#namespaces) to update configuration on a Namespace.

-- Get Namespace details for a registered Namespace on your Temporal Cluster:
+- Get details for a registered Namespace on your Temporal Cluster:

   - With tctl: [`tctl namespace describe`](/tctl/namespace/describe)
   - Use the [`DescribeNamespace` API](/application-development/features#namespaces) to return information and configuration details for a registered Namespace.